cassieevans/web-animation-workshop/README.md

 **A codepen account** We’ll be using codepen for the exercises.
 If you don’t have one already, you can make one for free [here](https://codepen.io/)

-🚨 If codepen is down there are emergency files [here](https://we.tl/t-a2gQe8H8l9)
+🚨 If codepen is down there are emergency files [here](https://we.tl/t-a2gQe8H8l9) (aaaah)

 ## Optional <!-- {docsify-ignore} -->

-**Graphics editing software.** I use Illustrator, but I know the pricing on adobe software is a **_bit much_** for some folks.
+**Graphics editing software.** I use Illustrator, but I know the mafia pricing on adobe software is a **_bit much_** for some folks.
 Affinity designer is a brilliant alternative. - You can get a free trial [here](https://affinity.serif.com/en-gb/designer/#buy)

 <!-- ## Follow along {docsify-ignore} -->